Alta Silver Black

 Have fun!
 I know that debate is highly competitive, but it should more fun than stress.

-My email is email@example.com please add me to the email chain!
+My email is firstname.lastname@example.org please add me to the email chain!
 Don't be a terrible person!!
-Thanks
+Thank you

 I am currently a college policy debater.
 This is my sixth year of debate.
-I debate on the NDT circuit at the University of Wyoming and have cleared at majors this year including clearing at the NDT and making it to Octofinals of the CEDA.
+I debate on the NDT circuit at the University of Wyoming.
 Don’t be worried to read any type of argument in front of me.

-Fw- Could go either way -- you can win a counter interp or an impact turn -- justify why you get to read FW - i’d rather vote for clash than fairness
+Fw- Could go either way, i find myself in a bit of these debates where both sides just read their blocks at each other and don’t engage with the other person - i’ll reward someone who engages with the nuance of the arguments being made -- you can win a counter interp or an impact turn -- justify why you get to read FW - i’d rather vote for clash than fairness

 Case- I love a good case debate.
 I think this part of debate is under utilized and can get good wins if you have a good case neg.

 Da- Disad’s can take out an aff and I love turns case stuff.
 If you don’t know who switches their votes on a politics da that’s a little sad. you should explain the story of the da.

 Cp- Counterplans are cool!
 Adv cp’s are not being used enough - a lot of people write affs that can be beat by a simple counter plan.
 Explain the process of the counter plan please :)

 T- Im not a big fan of broad t definitions but I know they have to be used sometimes.
 T debates are also super messy so keep it clean.
 Tell me why them being untopical is bad.

 Theory- a viable ballot if it makes sense is explained well and has impacts but I would prefer substance !
 Condo is probably good but i could be persuaded especially because teams get away with a lot now